caustic-hue/help-center/docs/falix/software/setting-up.md

 ## Software is not opening
 For Linux users, assuming you installed from Snap, Snap apps can take a moment to open as they're being sandboxed.
 The first boot will take longer.
 If you're not using Snap and choice to build the software instead, there may of been an error.
 Please read and troubleshoot any errors that show up on in your terminal.

-For Windows users, please check your task manager and see if FalixNodes Software is running.
+For Windows users, please check your task manager and see if Falix Software is running.
 Since it's built on Electron, you may see a few instances of it running.
 You can kill the process and try again, if it's not working on the second try, you can try re-installing the software.

-## FalixNodes Software caused BSOD on Windows
+## Falix Software caused BSOD on Windows
 This issue has been reported a few times, but has not ben seen by Korbs(developer).
 If for whatever reason this does happen, please let us know.

 ## The sidebar is completely transparent